Crunch-io/ta-da/content/powerful-survey-analytics/scalability.md

 +++

-* Instantly search across all your datasets.
+* Instantly search across all your datasets
-* Empower anyone to analyze or view findings.
+* Empower anyone to analyze or view findings
-* Everyone can analyze.
-It’s so easy to use.
-* Quickly and broadly deploy easy-to-build dashboards.
+* Quickly and broadly deploy easy-to-build dashboards